-Guest post by Kaushallya Adhikari, University of Rhode Island
+Guest post by Dr. Kaushallya Adhikari, University of Rhode Island

 This Success Story is a report on the results of the Northeast Big Data Innovation Hub’s 2020 Seed Fund program.